🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Maui Upcountry

-The Upcountry region is home to some quaint and charming tourist attractions for you to consider visiting prior to driving down the mountain.
+The Upcountry region is home to some quaint and charming tourist attractions for you to consider visiting before driving down the mountain.

 Some of the top attractions in Maui Upcountry include:

-• Hali’imaile General Store: Don’t be fooled by the name, this is actually a premier farm-to-table restaurant with exceptional reviews!
+- Hali’imaile General Store: Don’t be fooled by the name; this “general store” is actually a premier farm-to-table restaurant with exceptional reviews!

-• Ocean Vodka Distillery: Enjoy vodka tastings with exceptional, sweeping vistas.
+- Ocean Vodka Distillery: Enjoy vodka tastings with outstanding sweeping vistas.

 Maui North Shore